Alchemist-X/howcryptoworksbook/Chapter_10_Market_Structure_Trading.md

-# Chapter 10: Crypto Market Structure & Trading
+# Chapter X: Crypto Market Structure & Trading

 *This section explores the mechanics of cryptocurrency markets, from the fundamental architecture of exchanges to sophisticated trading strategies.
 Understanding market microstructure is essential for anyone seeking to navigate crypto markets effectively, whether as a trader, researcher, or institutional participant.*

 ---

-## Section 1: Exchange Architecture and Core Products
+## Section I: Exchange Architecture and Core Products

 ### The Centralized Exchange Model